 Surprisingly, this study did not find a link between healthspan and APOE genetic variants related to Alzheimer’s disease.

-The most significant impact factor found was in the LPA gene, which encodes lipoprotein (a).
+Once again, the most significant impact factor found was in the LPA gene, which encodes lipoprotein (a).
 Lp(a) levels are highly genetic — and a big risk factor for heart attacks.
 (If you’ve done genetic testing, go to Genetic Lifehack’s LPA article to check your data.)

 Another large impact on healthspan was found in the TCF7L2 gene, which is highly associated with an increased risk of diabetes.
+(Genetic Lifehacks Diabetes Report)

 A variant in the MC1R gene was also linked to reduced healthspan.
 MC1R encodes melanocortin, which is involved in skin and hair color.
 But, variants in the gene are also linked to susceptibility to certain pathogens.
 Variants in the HLA genes were also linked to healthspan.
 The HLA-DQ1 gene has variants related to a number of autoimmune diseases, including type 1 diabetes and celiac disease.